-The variable IS has been found to obey a Student t distribution.
-The normal t distribution is a one-parameter continuous PDF where the real parameter is usually denoted by n and called the degree of freedom, with n > 0.
-This distribution has mean value equal to zero for n > 1 and variance equal to n/(n-2) for n > 2.
-With n tending to infinity, it converges to the Normal distribution.
+PDF where the real parameter is usually denoted by n and called the degree of freedom, with n>0.
+This distribution has mean value equal to zero for n>1 and variance equal to n/(n-2) for n>2.
+With n tending to infinity, it converges to the normal distribution.
 Examples of such PDF are given in Fig. 10 for different values of the degree of freedom.
-The non-standardised t distribution is the generalization of the normal t distribution with two more parameters, the mean μ and the scale S. In our case, since the observed EDFs for IS are centred on the origin, we assume that the parent PDF has mean equal to zero.
-Indeed, we have also tried a three-parameter fitting, but it turned out that the estimated mean is very close to zero, which justifies our simplifying assumption.
+The non-standardised t distribution is the generalisation of the normal t distribution with two more parameters, the mean t0 and the scale t2.
+In our case, since the observed EFDs for IS are centred on the origin, we assume that the parent PDF has mean equal to zero.
+Indeed, we have also tried a threeparameter fitting, but it turned out that the estimated mean is very close to zero, which justifies our simplifying assumption.
 We have found that the best possible fit is ensured by a two-parameter t distribution of the type:

-$$t(X|n, S) = \frac{\Gamma\left(\frac{n+1}{2}\right)}{\Gamma(n/2)\sqrt{\pi n}S\left(1 + \frac{X^2}{nS^2}\right)^{\frac{n+1}{2}}}$$ where X is the random variable, n and S are parameters and Γ is the Gamma function.
+$$t\left(X|n,\,S\right) = \frac{\Gamma\left(\frac{n+1}{2}\right)}{\Gamma(n/2)\sqrt{\pi n}S\left(1+\frac{X^2}{nS^2}\right)^{\frac{n+1}{2}}},$$ where X is the random variable, n and S are parameters and Γ is the Gamma function.
 Fitting has been carried out through the maximum likelihood method under the constraint that the degree of freedom n cannot assume values larger than 20.
-As shown before, for n = 20 a t distribution is already very close to a Gaussian distribution (to which it tends for increasing n).
-Practically in this range, two EFDs, very similar to each other, might be fitted by t distributions with very different values of degree of freedom for n > 20, which leads to instability in the fitting process.
+As shown before, for n=20 a t distribution is already very close to a Gaussian distribution (the tendency for increasing n).
+Practically in this range, two EFDs, very similar to each other, might be fitted by t distributions with very different values of degree of freedom for n>20, which leads to instability in the fitting process.

-For the variable IS we have estimated the parameters n and S for the entire 3 year period, for the long-term characterisation of the distribution.
-These are n = 2.70 and $S = 0.19 \text{ cm} \text{min}^{-1}$, which leads to a variance $\sigma^2 = nS^2/(n-2) = 0.14 \text{ cm}^2 \text{min}^{-2}$ and a corresponding standard deviation of $0.37 \text{ cm} \text{min}^{-1}$.
+For the variable IS we have estimated the parameters nand S for the entire 3 year period, for the long-term characterisation of the distribution.
+These are n = 2.70 and S = $0.19 \,\mathrm{cm\,min^{-1}}$, which leads to a variance $\sigma^2 = nS^2/(n-1)$ $(2) = 0.14 \,\mathrm{cm^2 \, min^{-2}}$ and a corresponding standard deviation of 0.37 cm min-1.
 The low value of the degree of freedom reveals that the PDF is rather far from being a Gaussian, with a smaller modal value and larger tails.
 We have performed the same estimates also for the corresponding calendar months to study the seasonal variations.
-To ensure reliability, we have restricted calculations only to months with more than 85% of high-quality data, which implies that only 24 out of 36 months have been taken into account.
-Estimates of the monthly datasets have been made in three different ways, more specifically: (1) free case, as a two-parameter estimation process, (2) n constrained case, where only the scale parameter S has been estimated while n was attributed the long-term value, (3) S constrained case, where viceversa only the degree of freedom n was estimated, with S assuming the long-term value.
+To ensure reliability, we have restricted calculations to only months with more than 85 % of high-quality data, which implies that only 24 out of 36 months have been taken into account.
+Estimates of the monthly data sets have been made in three different ways, more specifically: (1) free case, as a two-parameter estimation process; (2) n constrained case, where only the scale parameter S has been estimated while n was attributed the longterm value; and (3) S constrained case, where, conversely, only the degree of freedom n was estimated, with S assuming the long-term value.
 An example is given in Fig. 11, where the IS EFD of September 2013 is fitted with three PDFs as explained before, and in addition with the long-term PDF.